List of Wildlife Removal Services

 Please be reminded that a depredation permit will be required for anyone trapping or shooting wildlife during the closed season.
 Depredation permits may be obtained at no cost from any regional Wildlife Section or from a local Natural Resources Enforcement Officer.
 These permits are valid for 30 days (1 year for beaver), and are renewable if additional time is needed to alleviate the problem.
 Additional permits may be required when dealing with Federally-protected birds.
 A depredation permit is not required when capturing any furbearer or squirrel causing property damage within one-hundred yards of the property owner's home that is experiencing the damage.

-This list is furnished in order to provide the public a means of obtaining assistance with wildlife problems.
+This list, along with the National Wildlife Control Operators Association (NWCOA) link below, is furnished in order to provide the public a means of obtaining assistance with wildlife problems.
 The South Carolina Department of Natural Resources (SCDNR) in no way endorses or guarantees the services of any WCO on this list.
 It is strongly recommended that the property owner seeking assistance ask for references, and have the WCO explain in detail what services will be included before agreeing to or signing any contract for services.
 It is advisable to discuss your situation with several WCO agents before agreeing to any contract.

 For technical assistance, permit information, or other information concerning wildlife-related problems, contact any SCDNR Wildlife Section office listed below.